-Highways England uses traffic cameras to assist with the management of traffic on the trunk road and motorway network in England
+National Highways uses traffic cameras to assist with the management of traffic on the trunk road and motorway network in England

 We own over 1500 traffic cameras which have been used to assist with the management of traffic on the trunk road and motorway network in England for nearly 30 years.
 Wales and Scotland have separate operations.

 The traffic cameras are usually mounted on 12m high masts on the grass verge or on overhead gantries but are often inconspicuous because they are not painted with high visibility paint, primarily because they are not used for speed enforcement.

 The primary users of the traffic cameras are our Regional and National Traffic Operations Centre operators.
 The operators are able to move and zoom the cameras to monitor and manage congestion and incidents.
 The cameras give a bird’s eye view of what is happening which helps the operator to decide on the support needed.

 Traffic camera images